-The more time you invest preparing for your photoshoot, the happier you will ultimately be with your portrait results.
+The more time you invest preparing for your photoshoot, the happier you will ultimately be with your portraits.
 Waiting until the last minute to throw something together will cause stress and takes the fun out of your day.
-Here's a few of my ideas to help guide you in outfit selection to help you look and feel your best!
+Here's a few of my tips to help guide you in outfit selection to help you look and feel your best!

 - CHOOSE 3: Limit your color selections to 3 complimentary colors.
 I suggest taking inspiration from your location or thinking how you will be displaying your images.
 For example, if decorating your wedding reception with engagement pictures you can incorporate your wedding colors into your wardrobe.
 If you're hoping for a large art canvas for the living room maybe match some of the accent colors in the room.
 For couples and families, try choosing outfits with colors that complement each other rather than exact matches.

 - FABRICS: Flowy long dresses, like maxis, elongate the body and brings a romantic element to engagement sessions.
 Create textures and layers with statement jewelry, layered knits, bold prints, and interesting fabrics.
 These things always look great on camera!
 (See my helpful list below of ideas "Where to Shop")

-- THINGS TO AVOID: wearing large loose clothing and items that detract from the scene like solid white on white outfits, logo tshirts, tank tops and shirts exposing the upper arm, and shorts/capris as they tend to make the legs appear shorter than they are.
+- THINGS TO AVOID: wearing oversized loose clothing, solid white on white outfits, logo tshirts, tops exposing the upper arm, athletic running shoes, and shorts/capris as they tend to make the legs appear shorter than they are.